Friday 5 April 2024

 All the poems shown in these collections, using the compressed 4-verses-per-slide arrangement, can be viewed in larger format, with their relevant "authors' notes" and oftentimes further photographic elaboration, on our companion blogpost "Daily Illustrated Nonsense".

-DIRECTION FOR WEB-TRAVELLERS: To resume daily titillations on our related blog "Daily Illustrated Nonsense", click HERE.
+To resume daily titillations on our related blog 'Daily Illustrated Nonsense', click HERE.
 Once you arrive, you can select your time frame of interest from the calendar-based listings in the righthand margin, and check the daily offerings for any month in the years 2020 to the present.
-(As of December 2023, there are about 1400 unique entries available on the Daily blog, and most of these are also presented here on 'Edifying Nonsense' in topic-based collections.)
-The 'Daily' format has the advantage of including song-lyrics, some videos and other material that are not shown here on this topic-based blog, and it can be easily searched for particular content.
+(As of June 2024, there are over 1500 unique entries available on the Daily blog, and most of these are also presented here on 'Edifying Nonsense' in topic-based collections.)
+The 'Daily' format has the advantage of including Giorgio's photo-collages, song-lyrics and other material that are not shown here on this topic-based blog.

 No comments: